You said, we did

 (Electrical Safety Policy Consultation, June 2025)

-- We should put clearer labels on Distribution boards and fuse boxes in communal areas.
+Put clearer labels on fuse boxes and distribution boards in shared areas.

 We did;